Van Buren/1st Avenue and Van Buren/Central Avenue stations

-Van Buren/1st Avenue and Van Buren/Central Avenue stations, also known as ASU Phoenix Campus, is a pair of Valley Metro Rail stations on the B Line of the Valley Metro Rail system in Downtown Phoenix, Arizona.
+Van Buren/1st Avenue and Van Buren/Central Avenue stations, also known as ASU Phoenix Campus, is a pair of stations on the B Line of the Valley Metro Rail & Streetcar system in Downtown Phoenix, Arizona.
 Despite having at least four different names, it is all actually one facility, which serves as a stop for various city buses.

-The station is configured in an island platform design, with the southbound platform which is located on 1st Avenue at Van Buren Street and the northbound platform located on Central Avenue at Van Buren Street, approximately 400 ft apart from one another.
+The station is configured in an island platform design, with the southbound platform which is located on 1st Avenue at Van Buren Street and the northbound platform located on Central Avenue at Van Buren Street, approximately 400 ft apart.